 I suggest committing to placing only 1 unit bets on everything you wager on, but when you find games you think are locks it can become hard to stick to this rule.
 That said I strongly encourage you to bet a maximum of two units per bet because as we all know, nothing is a lock.

 Now that you have this outline you know exactly what you should be betting on every wager.

 Let’s say you have a starting bankroll of $1000 and you’ve decided that your base unit equals 2% of your bankroll.
 That means that you should be betting $20 each wager.
 As your bankroll changes you can adjust the size of your wagers.
 For example, let’s say you had great run and your bankroll is now at $1400.
 Your unit bet can now be $28 because its still 2% of your bankroll.
 If your bankroll drops to say $800 then you should adjust your bet size to $16.
 By always changing your bet size to be 2% of your bankroll you can avoid variance and winning bettors can slowly build their bankroll without having to worry about going broke.

-If you choose to withdraw some money for personal expenses, or if you would like to add some of your bonus money that you got at Christmas bankroll go ahead and do so.
+If you choose to withdraw some money for personal expenses, or if you would like to add some disposable income to your bankroll go ahead and do so.
 Just make sure you always know how much actual money you have in your sports betting bankroll and bet accordingly.